zats/watchtower/README.md

 	#import "AZAPreviewController.h"

-That's it, the rest is exactly like QLPreviewController.
+That's it, the rest is exactly like `QLPreviewController`, just specify remote URL instead of local in `QLPreviewItem` instance.

+For more details see included project.

 #Notes